SerenityOS/jakt/README.md

 }
 ```

-The relationship between operators and traits is as follows:
+The relationship between operators and traits is as follows (Note that `@` is used as a placeholder for any binary operator's name or sigil):

 | Operator | Trait | Method Name | Derived From Method |
 |----------|-------|-------------|---------------------|